mijeha4/hockey_editor/docs/uml/README.md

 - `README_PROFESSIONAL.md` - Architecture overview
 - `README.md` - High-level descriptions
 - Source code comments - Implementation details
+- `diagrams_description.md` - Comprehensive diagram explanations

+## Detailed Documentation

+For comprehensive descriptions of all diagrams, including explanations of elements, relationships, and business logic, see **[diagrams_description.md](diagrams_description.md)**.

+This document provides:
+- Detailed explanation of each diagram's purpose and scope
+- Description of all elements, actors, and components
+- Analysis of relationships and interactions
+- Business logic explanations and workflows
+- Technical implementation details
+- Architectural principles and patterns

 ## Maintenance Guidelines

 - **Keep diagrams in sync**: Update diagrams when architecture changes
 - **Use consistent naming**: Follow existing naming conventions
-- **Document changes**: Update this README when adding new diagrams
+- **Document changes**: Update this README and `diagrams_description.md` when adding new diagrams
 - **Version control**: Commit diagram changes with related code changes

 ## Benefits of Formal UML Diagrams